-During the most recently completed fiscal quarter, there has been no change in our internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting.
+During the most recently completed fiscal quarter, there has been no change in our internal control over financial reporting that has materially affected, or is reasonably likely to materially affect, our internal control over financial reporting, as the circumstances that led to the restatement of our financial statements described in this Annual Report on Form 10-K/A had not yet been identified.

 Our internal control over financial reporting did not result in the proper classification of our warrants.
 Since issuance on March 20, 2020, our warrants were accounted for as equity within our balance sheet.
 On April 12, 2021, the SEC Staff issued the SEC Staff Statement in which the SEC Staff expressed its view that certain terms and conditions common to SPAC warrants may require the warrants to be classified as liabilities on the SPAC's balance sheet as opposed to equity.
-After discussion and evaluation, taking into consideration the SEC Staff Statement, we have concluded that our Warrants should be presented as liabilities with subsequent fair value remeasurement.
+After discussion and evaluation, taking into consideration the SEC Staff Statement, we concluded that our Warrants should be presented as liabilities with subsequent fair value remeasurement as previously restated in our Amendment No. 1 to the Form 10-K/A as filed with the SEC on May 24, 2021.
+In addition, our management has concluded that our control around the interpretation and accounting for certain complex features of the Class A common stock issued by the Company was not effectively designed or maintained resulting in the misclassification of Class A common stock as permanent equity instead of temporary equity and changes to the Company's net income (loss) per share calculations that have been restated within this Form 10-K/A filing.